bumoproject/bumo-docs-en/docs/sto_10.md

 - name: The token name.
 - symbol:The token symbol.
 - decimals: The decimals of the token.
 - totalSupply: The total amount of tokens issued.
-Let us take token A as an example, 10000 tokens have been issued and the decimals are 8, totalSupply=10^decimals*.
+Let us take token A as an example, 10000 tokens have been issued and the decimals are 8, totalSupply=10^decimals*totalSupply.
 The result is 1000000000000.
 - scheduledTotalSupply: The total amount of tokens to be issued.
 0 means no limit on circulation, and greater than 0 means a limited total issuance.
-Its value is equal to 10^decimals* planned circulation.
-Take Token A as an example, the total planned issuance is 10,000, the decimals are 8, scheduledTotalSuppl = 10 ^ 8 * 10000.
+Its value is equal to 10^decimals*scheduledTotalSupply.
+Take Token A as an example, the total planned issuance is 10000, the decimals are 8, scheduledTotalSuppl = 10 ^ 8 * 10000.
 The result is 1000000000000.
 - owner: The owner of the token.

 ### Attributes and Restraints of Tranche